ADOPTION & FOSTER CARE

-PBC partners with our local Pregancy Resource Center.
+PBC partners with our local Pregnancy Resource Center.
 If you would like to volunteer or donate click here.

 Georgia CASA provides trained and supervised volunteers to advocate for the best interests of abused and neglected children involved in juvenile court dependency proceedings.
 For more info visit their website.

 Foster Care Interest Meetings: Every fourth Tuesday of the month at DFCS in Buchanan.

 The Solution to the Foster Care Crisis is Simple: The Local Church.

 Foster care provides an arrangement through which a family can offer a loving home to children who were removed from their homes due to abuse or neglect.
 In partnership with a licensing agency, a foster family provides the care kids need while their parents work to correct the causes that led to their removal.
 For Christian families, fostering is a great opportunity to demonstrate God’s love in broken situations.